adarshraj93/Self-Driving-Car-Engineer/P3-Traffic-Sign-Classifier/README.md

 The following preprocessing techniques are used.
 Each one is applied one after the other.

-1. Shuffling: Shuffeling is used to increase randomness and variety within the training set to increase stability of the CNN model. sklearn is used to shuffle the data
+1. Shuffling: Shuffling is used to increase randomness and variety within the training set to increase stability of the CNN model. sklearn is used to shuffle the data

 2. Graysclaing: This technique is used to improve the CNN accuracy.
 OpenCV is used to convert training images to greyscale
 ![](Images/Grayed.PNG)

 3. Local Histogram Equalisation: This technique is used to enhance images with low contrast.
 Since real world images are used in the training dataset, low contrast could cause irregularities in learning.
-Hence, this technique spreads out the most frequent internsity values in the image. skimage is ued to apply this technique
+Hence, this technique spreads out the most frequent intensity values in the image. skimage is ued to apply this technique
 ![](Images/Histogram_Equalised.PNG)

 4. Normalization: This technique changes the range of the pixel intensity values.
 The data is normalized to have a uniform distribution with a mean of zero and equal variance.